Wei-Kuang/HR_JobChange/README.md

 > #### Decision!
 >
-> By reviewing accuracy and f1-score, I have the same conclusion that the top 3 models are:
+> By reviewing AUC score, I have the same conclusion that the top 3 models are:
 > - Xgboost
 > - RandomForest
 > - Gradient Boost
->
+>  I will tune parameters for Xgboost, RandomForest, and GradientBoost using cross-validation.
-#### :
+####